kjsalo/AudioBasic1/README.md

 #### Audio File license

-expressions of the mind (Piano loop) by ShadyDave, source: https://freesound.org/people/ShadyDave/sounds/325647/
+Copyright 2021, expressions of the mind (Piano loop) by ShadyDave, source: https://freesound.org/people/ShadyDave/sounds/325647/

 This work is licensed under the Creative Commons Attribution Noncommercial License.
 You may obtain a copy of the License at